Use this cover letter sample as a model to write your own effective cover letter.

-This specific letter was written for an administrative assistant.
+You'll notice that this specific letter was written for an administrative assistant.
 However, you can still benefit from reviewing it even if you're not an admin assistant.
 Many of the concepts used will translate into writing a cover letter for any type of job that might interest you.

 You'll be able to use this sample to get a better sense of what a good cover letter looks like, and to get some ideas about what you might include in your own letter.